-A lot of features in PyCharm require access to the internet.
+A lot of features in PyCharm require access to the Internet.
 If you are working offline (for example, in an isolated environment), there are some aspects that you should keep in mind.

 By default, PyCharm is configured to check for updates automatically and notify you when a new version is available.
 Updates are usually patch-based: they are applied to the existing installation and only require you to restart the IDE.
 However, sometimes patch updates are not available, and a new version of PyCharm must be installed.

 If PyCharm does not have HTTP access outside your local network, it will not be able to check for updates and apply patches.
 In this case, you have to download new versions of the IDE and install them manually as described in Standalone installation.
+On macOS, you can delete the outdated version of PyCharm from Application and then drag the newly installed version to Application.

 For more information, see Update PyCharm.